dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 This change predates .NET Core/modern .NET, and that newer lineage of runtimes has a different approach to assembly versioning: whereas .NET Framework requires a strict version match, .NET Core and its successors (e.g. .NET 6.0, .NET 8.0) consider any assembly with a version number greater than or equal to the requested version to be a match.
 A basic assumption of this Rx 3.0 versioning tactic—that the assembly resolver wants an exact match on the version—is no longer true on all versions of .NET.
 (A common theme of the problems described in this ADR is that many decisions were based on assumptions that were valid at the time but no longer are.)
 Fortunately, it typically doesn't matter for plug-in scenarios because the `AssemblyLoadContext` side-steps this whole issue on the newer runtimes that have this different versioning behavior.

 Unfortunately, Rx 3.1's change in version numbering went on to cause various new issues.
 There's [a partial list of these issues in a comment in issue 199](https://github.com/dotnet/reactive/issues/199#issuecomment-266138120), and if you look through [#205](https://github.com/dotnet/reactive/issues/205) you'll see a few links to other problems.
 Even at the time this change was proposed, it was [acknowledged that there was a potential problem with binding redirects](https://github.com/dotnet/reactive/issues/205#issuecomment-228577028).
-Binding redirects often specify version ranges, which means if you upgrade 3.x to 4.x, it's possible that 3.0.2000.0 would get upgraded to 4.0.1000.0, which could actually mean a downgrade in surface area (because the x.x.2000.0 versions might have target-specific functionality that the x.x.1000.0 versions do not).
+Binding redirects often specify version ranges, which means if you upgrade 3.x to 4.x, it's possible that 3.0.2000.0 would get upgraded to 4.0.1000.0, which could actually mean a downgrade in API surface area (because the x.x.2000.0 versions might have target-specific functionality that the x.x.1000.0 versions do not).

 As has happened quite a lot in the history of this problem, something that worked fine in a simple set up turned out to have issues when dependency trees got more complex.
 Applications (or plug-ins) using Rx directly had no problems, but if you were using multiple components that depended on Rx, and if those components had support for different mixtures of targets, you could hit problems.